 If you’re into astronomy, you have seen a combination of these letters with numbers.
 Many have possibly heard names as M42 or NGC 861, and of course don’t know what they are or what they mean.
 In short, it’s simply how deep sky objects are cataloged.
-Read on to find out their origins and what they mean.
+Read on to find out their origins and what they\ stand for.

 M stands for Messier, after Charles Messier

 Messier was a comet hunter, and was frustrated by sighting many fuzzy looking objects that resembled but were not actual comets.
 He was looking for objects that moved, and since these objects were fixed in the sky, he compiled them into a list so he wouldn’t waste any further time on them.
 Go to this website for Messier’s actual accounts as he cataloged the objects.

 Many deep sky objects with common names have a Messier number.
 Here are some well known examples:

 M 31 – Andromeda Galaxy